alexOlshanskyy/ImageSteganography/README.md

 # Image Steganography

 ### Description
 This project hides one file with any extension into a png image.
-This is done by encoding 1, 2, 4, or 8 bits from the file that needs to be hidden, into the lover 1, 2, 4 or 8 bits of each rgb value, respectively.
+This is done by encoding 1, 2, 4, or 8 bits from the file that needs to be hidden, into the lover 1, 2, 4 or 8 bits of each rgb pixel value, respectively.

 ### Technique
 There are 3, 8-bit fields in every rgb value, and they are store in an int like so (Image source: https://slideplayer.com/slide/14061668/):